EOS-Contrib/eos_plugin_for_unity/com.playeveryware.eos/Documentation~/android/environment_setup_android.md

     }
     ```

-[!WARNING]
+>[!WARNING]
-If you do not define a namespace, Android Gradle Plugin 8.0+ will fail with the error:
-Namespace not specified.
+>If you do not define a namespace, Android Gradle Plugin 8.0+ will fail with the error: Namespace not specified.
 Specify a namespace in the module's build file.

 Additionally, you must edit the AndroidManifest.xml file located at:

-yourProject\Library\PackageCache\com.playeveryware.eos@b4c7aa785817\PlatformSpecificAssets~\EOS\Android\eos_dependencies.androidlib\AndroidManifest.xml
+`<project>\Library\PackageCache\com.playeveryware.eos@b4c7aa785817\PlatformSpecificAssets~\EOS\Android\eos_dependencies.androidlib\AndroidManifest.xml`

-[!NOTE]
+> [!NOTE]
-The manifest file contains the line <manifest xmlns:android="http://schemas.android.com/apk/res/android">, which is no longer accepted in Unity 6 due to updated Android Gradle Plugin validation rules.
+> The manifest file contains the line <manifest xmlns:android="http://schemas.android.com/apk/res/android">, which is no longer accepted in Unity 6 due to updated Android Gradle Plugin validation rules.

 You must replace its contents with the following version to ensure proper compatibility: